-Índica tors: '\ - Are specific time limits laid down in law for asylum seekers to lodge their application? ☐ Yes ☐ No ij - Are there any reports (NGO reports, media, testimonies, etc) of people refused entry at the borde r and returned without examination of their protection needs? ☐ Yes ☒ No ij · '
+í lı ndica tors: - Are specific time limits laid down in law for asylum seekers to lodge th eir application? ☐ Yes \boxtimes No - Are there any reports (NGO reports, media, testimonies, etc) of pe ople refused en try at the border and returned without examination of their protection needs? □ Vaa ⊠ No ∐ Yes ⊠ NO

-The law states that asylum-seekers shall apply for asylum at the border.
-However, entry to the territory has to be refused if a migrant reports at the border without the necessary documents for legal entry and if an immediate removal to the neighbouring country (as safe third country) is possible.3
+The law states that asylum seekers shall apply for asylum at the border.
+However, entry to the territory has to be refused if a migrant reports at the border without the necessary documents for legal entry and if an immediate removal to the neighbouring country (as safe third country) is possible.6

-However, due to a change of practice which took effect at the end of June 2013, the border police has to refer asylum applications to the Federal Office if they arrest asylum-seekers who have already crossed the border.
+However, due to a change of practice which took effect at the end of June 2013, the border police has to refer asylum applications to the Federal Office if they arrest asylum seekers who have already crossed the border.
 Until June 2013 a directive from the Federal Ministry of the Interior had stipulated that neither the border police nor any other authority had to register asylum applications in such "cases of apprehension" ("Aufgriffsfälle").
 This directive was revoked in 2013 in the light of the new "Dublin III" Regulation and of changes in German legislation.
-Accordingly, asylum-seekers by now should not be sent back to neighbouring countries without their applications having been registered.
+Accordingly, asylum seekers by now should not be sent back to neighbouring countries without their applications having been registered.
 It is not clear, though, whether this new practice is actually applied in all cases: even if migrants have crossed the border, they have not necessarily entered the territory in terms of the law and it is possible that a removal to the neighbouring state (Zurückweisung) is still carried out at this point.
 In such cases asylum applications may not be accepted and referred to the Federal Office.

-Irrespective of special regulations which apply in the border region only, most applications are lodged by asylum-seekers who have already entered the territory.
-Under these circumstances the law obliges asylum-seekers to "immediately" report to a branch office of the Federal Office for Migration and Refugees (Federal Office).
+Irrespective of special regulations which apply in the border region only, most applications are lodged by asylum seekers who have already entered the territory.
+Under these circumstances the law obliges asylum seekers to "immediately" report to a branch office of the Federal Office for Migration and Refugees (Federal Office).
 Alternatively, they can report to a police station or to an office of the foreigner's authorities.
 There is no strict definition of an "immediate" application and there are no exclusion rules for applications which are filed at a later date.
-However, a delay in filing the application may be held against the asylum-seeker in the course of the asylum procedure, unless reasonable justification for the delay is brought forward.
+However, a delay in filing the application may be held against the asylum seeker in the course of the asylum procedure, unless reasonable justification for the delay is brought forward.

 Only the Federal Office is entitled to register an asylum application.
-Hence an asylum-seeker reporting to the police or to another authority will be referred to the Federal Office.
-Persons who intend to apply for asylum do not have the legal status of asylum-seekers as long as they have not arrived at the responsible branch of the Federal Office and until their applications have been registered.
+Hence an asylum seeker reporting to the police or to another authority will be referred to the Federal Office.
+Persons who intend to apply for asylum do not have the legal status of asylum seekers as long as they have not arrived at the responsible branch of the Federal Office and until their applications have been registered.
 Which reception centre and which branch of the Federal Office is responsible for accommodation and for the initial stage of the asylum procedure is determined by a distribution system (known as "Königsteiner Schlüssel").
-This
+This distribution system allocates places according to a quota system based on the capacities of the centres, which are in turn dependent on the size and the economic strength of the

-3 Section 18 II Asylum Procedures Act and Sections 14 and 15 Residence Act.
+6 Section 18 II Asylum Procedures Act and Sections 14 and 15 Residence Act.